 If you’re a fan of the combination of orange and chocolate, feel free to add some orange zest to both the donut batter as well as the glaze.
 A little goes a long way though – just add a pinch of zest to the batter and another pinch to the glaze.

-Another optional addition is to sprinkle some finely chopped nuts on top of these paleo donuts while the glaze is still wet (I recommend toasted pecans but any type of nut will work as long as they’re quite finely chopped).
+Another optional addition is to sprinkle some finely chopped nuts on top of these paleo baked donuts while the glaze is still wet (I recommend toasted pecans but any type of nut will work as long as they’re quite finely chopped).

-More paleo coconut flour recipes to try
+More grain-free recipes to try

-Or try this coconut flour banana bread.
+- This paleo banana bread.
 It’s sweet, delicious, and spiced just right with cinnamon and nutmeg.

 - Donut Pan